All-In-One Mobile SEO & Design Checklist

-Editor’s update (July 2015): In April 2015, Google made a pre-announced update to the algorithm that ranks mobile search results.
-A website’s mobile friendliness is a confirmed ranking signal for mobile search rankings.
-Take note and make your website mobile friendly with the help of the following article.
+- In April 2015, Google made a pre-announced update to the algorithm that ranks mobile search results.
+A website’s mobile friendliness officially was dubbed a confirmed ranking signal for mobile search rankings.

-Consider this checklist a mobile SEO good-to-great resource.
+Consider this checklist your mobile SEO go-to resource.

-If you’re already on-board and optimizing for mobile, jump to the section that best suits your good-to-great needs.
+If you’re already on board and optimizing for mobile, jump to the section that best suits your needs.
 If you’re new to the game, start from the beginning and use this checklist as a start-to-finish guide.

 - Choose a Mobile Platform

-- Get Technical: Optimize Mobile Sites for Crawling and Indexing
+- Optimize Mobile Sites for Crawling and Indexing

 - Optimize for Page Load Speed